 “It has been a difficult journey for my family and without God we would never be able to do what we are doing.
 But, as my dad always says, if we can help one person and be a part of saving just one life, then the pain of sharing our story is worth it.
 Perhaps we can give hope to others,” Niemeier stated.

-For more information about Cross Over Ministries and to find out ways you can be involved, visit their website at www.crossovernfp.com or call Dawn Young at 217-710-5332 or Linda Liebscher at 618-210-0313.
+For more information about Cross Over Ministries and to find out ways you can be involved, visit their website at www.crossovernfp.com or call Dawn Young at 217-710-5332.

 Illinois Remote Patient Monitoring Program & Montgomery County Support Lines